Harsh23Kashyap/CodeClue/README.md

-# LeetCode Hint Helper
+# LeetCode Hint Helper - Code Clue

-**LeetCode Hint Helper** is a powerful Chrome extension designed to enhance your problem-solving experience on LeetCode.
+**Code Clue** is a powerful Chrome extension designed to enhance your problem-solving experience on LeetCode.
 With step-by-step hints, algorithm insights, and time complexity analysis, this extension simplifies even the toughest coding challenges.

 ---